SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 ## Software prerequisites

-In order to provision the Look Book templates, you need to have the following software tools installed on your machine:
+In order to provision the look book templates, you need to have the following software tools installed on your machine:

 - [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)
 - [PnP PowerShell](https://pnp.github.io/powershell/)